HackSocNotts/hacksocnotts.github.io/src/_events/hacktoberfest-2018/description.md

 ## Agenda

-12:00 Welcome w/ Lunch
+18:00 Welcome
-12:30 Intro to Hacktoberfest: the celebration, prizes, and instructions 12:40 Intro to open source
+18:30 Intro to Hacktoberfest: the celebration, prizes, and instructions 18:45 Intro to open source
-13:00 Workshop: how to contribute to open source
+19:00 Workshop: how to contribute to open source
-13:00 Hack Time
+19:00 Hack Time
-17:00 Demos
+23:00 Demos
-18:00 End
+00:00 End

 ## What's Hacktoberfest?